STAR MAP * EGYPT * SPAETH

 The Great Bear Constellation and Senmut's Star Map

-Earlier Tradition On the Senmut Map
+Earlier Tradition on the Senmut Map

 This axis is the most famous celestial line of sight - connecting the brightest main stars Canopus, Sirius, and Lyra/Wega.
 The axis is, possibly for the very first time, depictured on the Senmut map.

-And this is even a bear with a long tail - non-existing in any earthly zoological issue or concept - i.e. an identical fantasy product re-found across the oceans.
+And this is even a bear with a long tail - non-existing in any earthly zoological issue or concept - i.e. an identical "fantasy" product re-found across the oceans.

 For instance, this is the case with the sun, called 'Ra' or 'Re' by the Egyptians; the Chinese called it 'Re', and so did the Polynesians.
 And all over the Pacific Ocean it is also called 'Ra' - despite the lack of relation/affinity between the Egyptian, Chinese, and Polynesian languages - and irrespective of the huge geographical distances.